 - a.
-On the UC8 in the Outdoor unit, press and hold the SW3 push button until the display shows a letter 'C' for Commissioning, then release.
-This reduces the waiting times at start-up and between cycles. - b.
-If the unit is equipped with high and low pressure transducers (these connect to inputs HPT and LPT on the UC8 circuit board), then refrigerant pressure gauges are not needed because pressures, temperatures and superheat can be read from the UC8 display. - c.
-Set the thermostat to cooling and wait until the compressor starts. - d.
+On the UC8 in the Outdoor unit, press and hold the SW3 push button until the display shows: '0' [release] → '1' [long press] → repeat [short press] to find 'c' → [long press] to select.
+This Commissioning mode 'c' reduces the waiting times at start-up and between cycles. - b.
+The unit is equipped with high and low pressure transducers (these connect to inputs HPT and LPT on the UC8 circuit board), therefore refrigerant pressures, temperatures and superheat can be read from the UC8 display (or using optional WiFi Service Utility). - Set the thermostat to cooling and wait until the compressor starts.

+d.
 For 3 phase systems only: